-Name of Counterparty Relationship Nature of Transaction Amount Outstanding Balance as of December 31, 2022 Individual Balance as of December 31, 2022 Overseas Filipino Bank, Inc. Subsidiary Renewal of LANDBANK's Deposit Placement with OFBank P2,000,000,000.00 D2 000 000 000 00 D2 000 000 000 00 Overseas Filipino Bank, Inc. Subsidiary Renewal of LANDBANK's Deposit Placement with OFBank P2,000,000,000.00 P2,000,000,000.00 P2,000,000,000.00 LBP Resources and Development Corporation Subsidiary Contract for Building Construction/Renovation/ Fit-out Project of LANDBANK Branches/Offices P153,522,799.00 Ongoing contract LBP Resources and Development Corporation Subsidiary Contract for Building Construction/Renovation/ Fit-out Project of LANDBANK Branches/Offices P300,092,240.70 Not yet consumed.
-Per TOR, will be used upon consumption of the previous PO LBP Resources and Development Corporation Subsidiary Contract for Building Construction/Renovation/ Fit-out Project of LANDBANK Branches/Offices.
-P62,625,022.00 Ongoing contract LANDBANK Countryside Development Foundation, Inc. (LCDFI) Subsidiary Donation to LCDFI for LCDFI's Plans and Programs for 2022 P36,000,000.00 Ongoing, disbursed total amount of P24,700,000.00 (total LCDFI expenses as of 30 November 2022 UCPB Securities Inc. (USI) Subsidiary For USI to handle stock market trades for Treasury and Investment Banking Sector and Trust Banking Group Depending on equity trade volume of TIBS and TBG CMTD and TPMD are actively trading with USI as the Bank's stock brokerage subsidiary Overseas Filipino Bank, Inc. Subsidiary Amendments to the previously approved Terms and Conditionsof the Sale of LBP Electronic Salary Loans (eSL) to Overseas Filipino Bank (OFB) Up to P2,000,000,000.00 Tranches 1 and 2 of the sale of eSL were completed last May 11 and June 15, 2022, respectively Trust Department DOSRI Redemption/Sale of UCPB US Dollar Bond Fund UITF to Land Bank of the Philippines- Trust Banking Group P56,190,390.98 The UCPB US Dollar Bond Fund UIT was redeemed on June 9, 2022 and settled on June 13, 2022
+Name of Counterparty Relationship Nature of Transaction Terms Amount Outstanding Balance as of December 31, 2022 Individual Balance as of December 31, 2022 Overseas Filipino Bank, Inc. Subsidiary Renewal of LANDBANK's Deposit Placement with OFBank No Preferential Terms and/or Conditions P2,000,000,000.00 - P2,000,000,000.00 D0 000 000 000 00 Overseas Filipino Bank, Inc. Subsidiary Renewal of LANDBANK's Deposit Placement with OFBank No Preferential Terms and/or Conditions P2,000,000,000.00 P2,000,000,000.00 LBP Resources and Development Corporation Subsidiary Contract for Building Construction/ Renovation/Fit-out Project of LANDBANK Branches/Offices.
+No Preferential Terms and/or Conditions P153,522,799.00 Ongoing contract LBP Resources and Development Corporation Subsidiary Contract for Building Construction/ Renovation/Fit-out Project of LANDBANK Branches/Offices.
+No Preferential Terms and/or Conditions P300,092,240.70 Not yet consumed.
+Per TOR, will be used upon consumption of the previous PO LBP Resources and Development Corporation Subsidiary Contract for Building Construction/ Renovation/Fit-out Project of LANDBANK Branches/Offices.
+No Preferential Terms and/or Conditions P62,625,022.00 Ongoing contract LANDBANK Countryside Development Foundation, Inc. (LCDFI) Subsidiary Donation to LCDFI for LCDFI's Plans and Programs for 2022 No Preferential Terms and/or Conditions P36,000,000.00 Ongoing, disbursed total amount of P24,700,000.00 (total LCDFI expenses as of 30 November 2022.
+UCPB Securities Inc. (USI) Subsidiary For USI to handle stock market trades for Treasury and Investment Banking Sector and Trust Banking Group.
+No Preferential Terms and/or Conditions Depending on equity trade volume of TIBS and TBG.
+CMTD and TPMD are actively trading with USI as the Bank's stock brokerage subsidiary.
+Overseas Filipino Bank, Inc. Subsidiary Amendments to the previously approved Terms and Conditionsof the Sale of LBP Electronic Salary Loans (eSL) to Overseas Filipino Bank (OFB) No Preferential Terms and/or Conditions Up to P2,000,000,000.00 Tranches 1 and 2 of the sale of eSL were completed last May 11 and June 15, 2022, respectively.
+Trust Department DOSRI Redemption/Sale of UCPB US Dollar Bond Fund UITF to Land Bank of the Philippines-Trust Banking Group No Preferential Terms and/or Conditions P56,190,390.98 The UCPB US Dollar Bond Fund UIT was redeemed on June 9, 2022 and settled on June 13, 2022 A ggregate Balan ce of Material RPTs for the year 2022 P2,000,000,000.00